JimberSoftware/docs/advanced/networkcontrollerssetup/SettingUpServer.md

 ### Hypervisor installation

-Hypervisor installation is widely used as iy's a very convenient way of working.
+Hypervisor installation is widely used as a very convenient way of working.
 The major advantage is that the Network Controller Server can be installed on existing hardware.
 Therefore, there's no need for a physical device.

 > [!INFO]
-> Detailed instructions are available in the Advanced section [here](/./advanced/hypervisorinstallation/hypervisorinstallation.md).
+> Detailed instructions are available [here](/./advanced/hypervisorinstallation/hypervisorinstallation.md).